Deck-Stair Layout 101

-As mentioned in this blog post my earlier Stairmathter Series has additional stair building and design information, geared more towards interior stairs, that you may find helpful in understanding stair construction geometry, math, building and design.
-Beyond that the Steps in the Right Direction contains more information yet.
-All this info should help you get down with the low-down for stair design, layout and construction, or at least give you a respectable start in the process.
+As mentioned in this blog post, my earlier Stairmathter Series has additional stair-building and design information, geared more toward interior stairs, that you may find helpful in understanding stair-construction geometry, math, building, and design.
+Beyond that, the Steps in the Right Direction contains more information yet.
+All this info should help you get down with the low-down for stair design, layout ,and construction, or at least give you a respectable start in the process.

 Deck stairs are simple to layout and build... unless it's your first attempt.